Introduction to Community Acquired Pneumonia

 Have full documentation of vital signs and a complete medical history, including allergies, chronic diseases, travel, contact with sick people, risk of zoonoses, job exposure, and review of systems.

-Physical examination consists of complete evaluation of the patient, especially those with comorbidities, as infections commonly cause exacerbations or decompensation of chronic diseases.
+Physical examination consists of a complete evaluation of the patient, especially those with comorbidities, as infections commonly cause exacerbations or decompensation of chronic diseases.

 The respiratory system examination can yield: